PoorRican/tradr/UPDATES.md

 # Strategies

-- [ ] `FinancialsMixin` should be used as an attribute instead of a mixin.
+- [ ] `FinancialsMixin` should be used as a standalone object instead of a mixin.
+Should be renamed to `OrderHandler`.
-- [ ] unpaired orders are not being accounted for.
+- [X] unpaired orders are not being accounted for.
 This affects pnl and should be of upmost priority.
+- [ ] Implement builder methods for building strategies

 # Analysis